post featured image

 3. Grab the resistance band on the tops of your thighs.
 Inhale and let your belly expand.

-4. Then exhale as you pull your core tight, drawn the belly in and pull the band out away from your body.
+4. Then exhale as you pull your core tight, draw the belly in and pull the band out away from your body.

 5. Hold the band out away from you, core engaged, for five seconds.

-6. Return to the starting position with control and repeat this band pull with core breathing for 40 seconds.
+6. Return to the starting position with control and repeat this band pull with core breathing.

 Targets: Every core muscle — upper abs, lower abs, deep TA abs, obliques, shoulders, back, hips and quads.